HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/beginner/2020-02-03-identity-in-blockchain.md

 further_reads: [the_impact_of_digital_identity, how_blockchain_can_solve_identity_management_problems]
 ---

 In our last article, we talked about the main entities of a blockchain.
 We concluded that nodes make up the infrastructure of a blockchain and that miners are the bookkeepers of a cryptocurrency.
 They keep track of how much funds there are and who owns them.
 We must have a concept of identity to have ownership.
-You want to be the sole owner of your funds and there must be a way to associate the funds with you.
+You want to be the sole owner of your funds, and there must be a way to associate the funds with you.
 This is where cryptography enters the scene.

 ### Public-Key Cryptography